donomii/throff/README.md

 ### Boolean

 Booleans are created with TRUE, FALSE and EQUAL.
-They are only used by the IF function, and the usual logical functions.
+They are only used by the IF function, and the usual logical functions like AND and OR.

 ### Strings and Tokens

-Strings and tokens are treated exactly the same, except that strings require quotes around them, and tokens are printed raw.
-This matters when trying to print out a data structure (or code) to be evaluated later.
-Tokens are usually created by the parser, usually for function names etc, while strings are created from TOKENs or directly by reading from a socket or file.
+Strings and tokens are treated exactly the same, except when they are being printed out.
+This matters when trying to print out a data structure (or code) to be evaluated later, because throff will try to print something that will re-create the data structure.
+Tokens are usually created by the parser, and are used for function names and variable names, while strings are created from TOKENs or directly by reading from a socket or file.

 Almost everything in throff has a string representation, and wherever possible, throff acts on strings and strings alone.
 Every datatype except WRAPPER may be coerced into a STRING with ->STRING, or by using a function that expects a string, like PRINT or STRING-JOIN.
+Numbers are kept as strings, and are converted to numbers at the last moment before use.

 ### Variable lookup